pixie-io/docs.px.dev/content/en/05-use-case-tutorials/network-monitoring.md

 <svg title='' src='use-case-tutorials/missing_required_arg.png'/>
 :::

-2. Enter `pl` for the required `namespace` argument: select the drop down arrow next to the `namespace` argument, type `pl`, and hit enter.  `pl` is the namespace that Pixie deploys to.
+2. Enter `pl` for the required `namespace` argument.

+> Select the drop down arrow next to the `namespace` argument, type `pl`, and hit Enter.  `pl` is the namespace that Pixie deploys to.

+> This script shows a mapping of all the outgoing connections for the pods in the specified namespace.

 ::: div image-xl relative
 <PoiTooltip top={25} left={15}>